MOHIT-GHUB/law-jurisdiction-ai/README.md

-# ⚖️ LexAI — US Jurisdiction Assistant
+# ⚖️ LexAI: US Jurisdiction Assistant

 **LexAI turns "I think something illegal happened to me" into a structured, cited legal analysis.**

-Describe your situation in plain language and LexAI walks you through intake, figures out what kind of case it is, researches the **federal** and **state** statutes and **real court precedents** that apply, gives you a **0–100 case-strength score** with honest risks, recommends next steps, and points you to **attorneys and legal-aid resources** near you — then exports the whole thing as a polished **PDF**.
+Describe your situation in plain language and LexAI walks you through intake, figures out what kind of case it is, researches the **federal** and **state** statutes and **real court precedents** that apply, gives you a **0-100 case-strength score** with honest risks, recommends next steps, and points you to **attorneys and legal-aid resources** near you, then exports the whole thing as a polished **PDF**.

 Behind the chat is a [LangGraph](https://langchain-ai.github.io/langgraph/) pipeline of specialized agents that research in parallel and stream their reasoning back token-by-token over a WebSocket.